pauldambra/pauldambra.github.io/_posts/2016-08-20-powershell-on-linux.md

 I've never really _got_ powershell.
 Although it's definitely an improvement on vbscript so I have used it when I've needed to automate windows.

 But as a task approaches some ill-defined level of complexity I switch to C#, Ruby, or Node rather than writing a script.
-Not that those are the only options just I don't know Perl, or Python, or $yourFavouriteTool.
+Not that those are the only options but I don't know Perl, or Python, or $yourFavouriteTool.

 As a result I have barely written any Powershell on Windows and, as I've done more work on Linux over the last few years, I've also barely written any bash.